POLYJET SUPPORT MATERIALS PART 1: INTRO TO POLYJET SUPPORT MATERIAL

 This tutorial gives a quick introduction and breakdown of the various PolyJet materials.

-Future tutorials in this series will discuss design tips, removal tips, benefits, and application tips for achieving optimum design, quality, and mechanical properties with PolyJet Support material.
-We will also have a tutorial explaining removal options for each Support material.
+The next tutorial in this series will discuss design tips, removal tips, benefits, and application tips for achieving optimum design, quality, and mechanical properties with PolyJet Support material.
+We will also explain removal options for each Support material.

 Step 2: Introducing the PolyJet Support Materials